jank-lang/jank-lang.org/resources/src/blog/2023-12-30-fast-string.md

 Author: Jeaye Wilkerson
 Author-Url: https://github.com/jeaye
 Description: jank has a new C++ string class which is smaller and faster than
              std::string and folly::fbstring in benchmarks.
-How can that be?
+How does it work?
 Image: https://jank-lang.org/img/logo-dark.png

 One thing I've been meaning to do is build a custom string class for jank.
 I